Jet Charge: A Flavor Prism for Spin Asymmetries at the EIC

-The dominant contribution to $A_{UT}$ is known to come from the $u$-quark channel~\cite{Arratia:2020nxw,Bacchetta:2006tn} because of the enhancement from the charge $e_u^2$, resulting in sensitivity primarily to the $u$-quark Sivers function.
-However, using Eq.~(\ref{eq:AUbin}), $A_{UT}^{\rm bin}$ can be used to enhance sensitivity to the Sivers functions of the other quark flavors through an appropriate selection of jet charge bins.
+Similar to Eq.~(\ref{eq:chargebin}), Eq.~(\ref{eq:polarizedcharge}) is another key result that allows for flavor separation of the Sivers function.
+The dominant contribution to $A_{UT}$ is known to come from the $u$-quark channel~\cite{Arratia:2020nxw,Bacchetta:2006tn}, resulting in sensitivity primarily to the $u$-quark Sivers function.
+However, following Eq.~(\ref{eq:polarizedcharge}), an appropriate selection of jet charge bins could enhance the sensitivity of $A^{\rm bin}_{UT}$ to the Sivers functions of the other quark flavors.